 There’s also Kate’s Berry Farm – a popular farm for fruit picking – just before Swansea, in case you’re interested.

 Once we arrived at Swansea, we noticed that there’s not much to do in this small seaside town.
 Most of the attractions are outside, like the beautiful, secluded beaches and of course, there’s Freycinet National Park.

 Accommodation at Swansea and Coles Bay

 Walks within Freycinet National Park

-Freycinet National Park and the Coles Bay area is one of the most beautiful regions along the Great Eastern Drive.
-For those of you who love adventure and outdoors, Freycinet National Park has plenty of walks that take you through some of the most gorgeous trails in Tasmania.
+Freycinet National Park and the Coles Bay area are some of the most beautiful regions along the Great Eastern Drive.
+For those of you who love adventure and the outdoors, Freycinet National Park has plenty of walks that take you through some of the most gorgeous trails in Tasmania.
 A very popular one is the Wineglass Bay Walk.

-You can hike down to one of the most recognisable beaches in Tasmania, the Wineglass Bay Beach, and spend a day exploring Freycinet National Park.
+You can walk down to one of the most recognisable beaches in Tasmania, Wineglass Bay Beach, and spend a day exploring Freycinet National Park.
 We have a complete guide to the Wineglass Bay Walk in this blog.
-For the more adventurous, there’s the Hazards Bay Walk, and the Mt Amos Walk.
+For the more adventurous, there’s the Hazards Bay Walk and the Mt Amos Walk.

 For other activities at Freycinet National Park, check out their website.